 Myth #8: You should only apply to one mortgage lender.

 Your new house shouldn’t be the only item on your shopping list — and we’re not talking about new furniture or décor.
-When you’re buying a home, you should always shop around for your mortgage as well to ensure you don’t settle for a not-so-great rate.
+When you’re buying a home or refinancing, you should always shop around for your mortgage as well to ensure you don’t settle for a not-so-great rate.
 That means comparing rates from several banks, credit unions, or mortgage companies.

 Rule of thumb says to get a loan estimate from at least three or four lenders.
 You might even want to get pre-approved by multiple lenders as well.
 While this process may take a little time and effort up front, getting even a slightly lower interest rate can save you thousands of dollars in interest payments over the years.